-The Oceania confederation only had three entries for the Italia ’90 qualification, though in addition to Fiji, Australia and New Zealand, there were also non-OFC members Israel (just like in qualification for Mexico ’86) and Chinese Taipei (Taiwan).
+The Oceania confederation only had three entries for the Italia ’90 qualification, though in addition to Fiji, Australia and New Zealand, there were also non-OFC members Israel (just like in the qualification for Mexico ’86) and Chinese Taipei (Taiwan).

 The OFC qualification had a first and a second round.
 The first saw two-legged affairs where both winners would go on through to the second round along with Israel, who had received a first round bye.
 The three teams in round two would play each other on a home and away basis, according to round-robin principles.

-First leg, Prince Charles Park (Nadi)
+Prince Charles Park (Nadi)

 The plucky Fiji team executed a sensational win against the region’s big nation.
 Perhaps had Australia not arrived in the best of shape, and perhaps had they even under-estimated the quality of the opposition.
 The only goal of the game came midway through the second half through substitute Madigi.
 Fiji had stuck to a very physical approach which had had some opposing players intimidated.

-Second leg, Macquarie Fields (Speers Point)
+Macquarie Fields (Speers Point)

-First leg, Newton Park (Wellington)
+Newtown Park (Wellington)